projg2/votrify/README.rst

 Save your confirmation into a file and upload it to some common storage.
 Others should upload their confirmations there as well.
-Afterwards, fetch all confirmations found and verify them using ``verify-confirmations.py``.
+Afterwards, fetch all confirmations found and verify them using ``votrify-verify-confirmations``.
 This script takes a list of files as positional arguments and a voters list as ``-v``::

-    $ ./verify-confirmations.py -v voters-council-201806 out/*
+    $ votrify-verify-confirmations -v voters-council-201806 out/*
     Verified 1 out of 183 known voters (election is 0.55% verified)

 The script will verify that each confirmation is signed by a key that